<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<guid isPermaLink="true">https://textiletoday.com.bd/mindway-technologies-vision-for-sustainable-manufacturing</guid>
+<guid isPermaLink="true">https://textiletoday.com.bd/uzbekistan-textile-exports-jump-241-in-first-half-of-2026</guid>

 <description>